great-expectations/great_expectations/docs/guides/tutorials/explore_expectations_in_a_notebook.rst

         my_df[my_df.Sex=="male"].head()
         # etc., etc.

     In addition, ``my_df`` has access to a wide array of Expectations.
-You can see the full list :ref:`here <Glossary of Expectations>`.
+You can see the full list :ref:`here <expectation_glossary>`.
 By convention, every Expectation method name starts with the name ``expect_...``, so you can quickly access the full list with tab-based autocomplete:

     .. image:: /images/expectation_autocomplete.gif